 Placement Testing for Middle and High School

-Placement testing for Middle and High School students are held the week before school begins.
-These tests help determine individual levels in English and Math, and if applicable, in German, French, or Spanish.
+Placement testing for newly-admitted Middle and High School students are held the week before school begins.
+These tests help determine individual levels Math, Writing, and if applicable, in German, French, or Spanish.

 Students who have already taken the tests prior to admission need not take the placement tests in August.